shssoichiro/oxipng/README.template.md

 passing it, along with an input filename, into the [optimize function](https://docs.rs/oxipng/3.0.1/oxipng/fn.optimize.html).

+It is recommended to disable the "binary" feature when including oxipng as a library.
+Currently, there is no simple way to just disable one feature in Cargo, it has to be done by disabling default features and specifying the desired ones, for example:
+`oxipng = { version = "8.0", features = ["parallel", "zopfli", "filetime"], default-features = false }`

 ## History

 Oxipng began as a complete rewrite of the OptiPNG project,